St Giles Orchestra is a Registered Charity number 1109439

 5 The Committee

 The Committee shall be elected at the annual general meeting and shall consist of a Chair, Secretary, Treasurer, Librarian, Publicity Manager, Concert Manager and Recruitment Manager.
 There may also be a Player Fixer (responsible for invitations to guest players at concerts) and other committee members if required.
 One of these role-holders may also be appointed as Vice-Chair, or this may be a separate role, if desired.
 The Chair, Secretary and Treasurer of the Orchestra shall be its Trustees.
 Additional members of the committee may also be appointed as trustees.
+It is recommended that committee members and trustees take on their roles for a maximum term of six years, (this being always subject to re-election each year at the AGM).
 The Conductors and Leader of the Orchestra shall also be members of the Committee ex officio.
 This entitles them to attend committee meetings where routine matters concerning the day-to-day running of the orchestra are discussed, and to vote on these matters.
 There will be certain matters which the elected committee consider that ex officio members should be excluded from and upon which an ex officio member is not entitled to vote.
 This will normally be in cases where an ex officio member may be perceived to have a vested interest.
 If their attendance at a meeting or right to vote on a particular matter is in question, it shall be decided by a majority of the elected committee.
 A Member starts his/her term of office immediately following the end of the meeting at which he/she was elected to serve.
 A Member ceases to be a Committee member immediately following the end of the meeting at which his/her successor was approved.
 The Committee may co-opt for a stated period any persons of their choice, either members or individuals, including non-musicians, from outside the playing body.
 Co-opted members may be invited to attend committee meetings as appropriate, but they will not have any voting rights.